The Jokhang temple is one of the most important religious sites in Tibet since its housing the statue from the time when Shakyamuni Buddha lived.

 We proceed to the stairs to the first floor, where we will find several other chapels.
 After visiting chapels, we will go up to the roof.
 From the roof of the Jokhang, you can get a splendid view on Lhasa and the Potala Palace.

 Things to do nearby

 Walk around the temple with pilgrims, monks and local Tibetans.
-Bakhor street surrounds the Jokhang Temple.
+Barkhor street surrounds the Jokhang Temple.
 In the beginning, it was a simple path that pilgrims walked around the newly built Jokhang Temple.
 Later, it grew to be the central area of Lhasa.
-Many houses of noble families were on Bakhor street.
+Many houses of noble families were on Barkhor street.
 Some buildings that you can see are dating back several centuries.
 Nowadays, the street is also famous for its shops selling books, paintings, statues, rugs, souvenirs and much more.
 There are a few restaurants for those who want to take a break from the busy city center.

 Temples on Bakhor Street

 Visit small monasteries or temples on the Bakhor street.
 They are usually less crowded than Jokhang, and many of them are old and interesting.
 The Mani Lhakhang (main building on the first photo) houses a prayer wheel that pilgrims set in motion, sending thousands of prayers.
 The yellow building to the left from it is the Future Buddha Chapel.
 There are many statues of protectors.
 There is also a meditation cave.